The Program and Partnership Request Process

 View the General Process

-The Program Request Process is the first step toward seeking approval of concepts and ideas to move forward with full proposals for the following initiatives:
+The Program and Partnership Request Process is the first step toward seeking approval of concepts and ideas to move forward with full proposals for the following initiatives:

 New Academic Programs, Undergraduate or Graduate, For-credit and Not-for-credit